cmcmarrow/tamcolors/CONTRIBUTING.md

 # tamcolors developers guide

+## Note
+This is a guild for people who want to help develop tamcolros.
+If you just want to use tamcolors please just "pip install tamcolors"

+## install tamcolors Windows
+* Have Visual Studio Installed with C/C++ tools
+* Then run "./build_scripts/build_win_env.bat

+## install tamcolors Linux
+* Have a C/C++ compiler on your machine
+* Then run "./build_scripts/build_linux_env.bat

-## install tamcolors
+## install tamcolors Mac
-* install tamcolors: "pip install -e .[dev]" note you will need a compiler on your machine
+* Have a C/C++ compiler on your machine VIA XCODE
+* Then run "./build_scripts/build_mac_env.bat

 ## run tests
 * run tests: "./run_tests.py"